-Isabel has a broad commercial and chancery practice and accepts instructions in all of Chambers’ core practice areas, with a particular focus on Landlord & Tenant, Real Property and Insolvency.
-She is regularly instructed to advise and appear as an advocate in the High Court, County Courts and the First-tier Tribunal (Property Chamber).
+Isabel has a broad commercial and chancery practice covering all of Chambers’ core practice areas, with a particular focus on Property and Insolvency litigation.

-Isabel is appointed to the Attorney General’s C Panel of Junior Counsel to the Crown acts for the Government in property-related disputes, as well as in company and insolvency matters.
+Isabel is appointed to the Attorney General’s C Panel of Junior Counsel to the Crown and acts for the Government in property-related disputes, as well as a range of company and insolvency matters.

 Isabel undertakes work involving all aspects of commercial litigation.
-She has experience of a broad range of business disputes, including claims concerning the proper construction and effect of contractual terms and conditions; bailment and conversion; the sale of goods and supply of services; agency (including estate agent’s commission); and disputes in the context of joint ventures.
-Isabel has been led by Romie Tager QC in a two-day appeal to the Court of Appeal in Group Seven Ltd v Allied Investment Corporation Ltd EWCA Civ 631 and by Gary Blaker QC in a two-week trial in Van Collem v Van Collem EWHC 2258 (Ch).
-Both of these cases concerned civil fraud and multi-million pound claims.
-Her current and recent instructions as sole counsel include:
+She has experience of a broad range of business disputes, including claims concerning the proper construction and effect of contractual terms and conditions; the implication and breach of duties of good faith; bailment and conversion; the sale of goods and supply of services; agency (including estate agent’s commission); and disputes in the context of joint ventures.

 - Advising clients and attending a mediation in a claim for misrepresentation in respect of the sale of company shares;